CBS OWN Zoom & Skype Consultations

 As I work with couples, my immediate goal in relationship counseling is to establish an atmosphere of safety, openness and alliance.
 Many couples in our sessions will say things to their partner like “I never knew this…” or “You never told me this before…”.
 Which says to me, that either they have not felt safe to say certain things to their partner outside the shelter of my office, or they have attempted to say these things and they fell on deaf ears.
 Regardless of the reason, my goal in couples therapy is to get a clear understanding of WHAT couples fight about and HOW they fight.
 The ultimate goal of therapy is to change the patterns of fighting and the manner in which couples argue, as conflict in relationships in inevitable.
 One of the first goals in any couples therapy is to learn de-escalation in fighting rather than escalation.

+I work with both couples and individuals in New York.
 My approach for working with couples is based on EFT (Emotionally Focused Therapy), developed by Sue Johnson.
 All of the couples who come to me are tasked with reading her book, “Hold Me Tight” to learn more about this approach.
 EFT is based on the premise that we all long for deep connection with people, especially with a romantic partner, which is why we seek romantic love.

 Using the EFT model, I view all interactions through the lens of Attachment Theory, which is where we look at each person’s attachment style and the emotions that are triggered in what most couples label “communication problems”.
 Then I guide my clients in sessions to understand their own and their partner’s attachment needs and emotions and help them learn how to communicate about this to each other from a more primary emotional and vulnerable stance.